 ““We cannot seek achievement for ourselves and forget about progress and prosperity for our community.
 Our ambitions must be broad enough to include the aspirations and needs of others, for their sakes and for our own.” – Cesar Chavez, United Farm Workers

 For several years Noemi worked at the Chico State campus for the First-Year Experience Program where she mentored incoming students and helped them make a successful transition to college life- emphasizing academic and civic engagement, as well as social well-being.
 She was and continues to be driven by the desire to challenge our educational system to address systemic racism, oppression, and high DFW rates regarding students of historically marginalized communities.
 Noemi is excited to continue her work at Summer Search with students and their plans regarding post-secondary education.

 When not working, Noemi enjoys taking her dog to explore new parks, watching movies with her dog, or eating delicious foods.”

 Laura is motivated by her belief in the power of young people to change the world when they have access to the tools and mentors to support them.
 Laura brings a decade of experience supporting nonprofits in education and youth development.
 Most recently, she served as the Director of Individual Giving and Events at City Year Jacksonville.

-Laura received a master’s degree in public service from the University of Arkansas Clinton School of Public Service and a bachelor’s degree international relations, history, and religion from the University of Miami.
-A native Floridian, Laura enjoys traveling, baking, and exploring her new home in the Bay Area.
+Laura received a master’s degree in public service from the University of Arkansas Clinton School of Public Service and a bachelor’s degree in international relations, history, and religion from the University of Miami.
+A native Floridian, Laura enjoys traveling, baking, and exploring the Bay Area.